smatyas/github-api-test/README.md

 7. Add a new (non-review) comment to an issue / pull request
     ```
     bin/console github:pr:comment-add octocat/Hello-World 1 "New comment."
     ```

+8. Add a new status report to a commit
+    The user needs push access to the repo.
+    To update a previous status, use the same context.
+    ```
+    bin/console github:commit:status-add octocat/Hello-World asdf1234 pending --context="ci/jenkins" --target-url=http://ci.example.com/user/repo/build/sha --description="30% - building..."
+    ```

+9. Get the combined Status for a specific Ref
+    The user needs pull access to the repo.
+    ```
+    bin/console github:ref:combined-status octocat/Hello-World ref
+    ```